(Updated with all new photos, November 2020)

 - Chicken wings – 1 pound of wings cut at the joint.

-- BBQ sauce – I use this homemade smoky bourbon BBQ sauce but you could use your favorite sauce as well.
+- BBQ sauce – I use this homemade smoky bourbon BBQ sauce but you could use your favorite sauce.

 How to Make BBQ Baked Chicken Wings

 For the rub, I combine chili powder, paprika, garlic powder, salt and pepper.
-Mix it all together and then rub it all over the wings.
+Mix it all together.

 Lay them out evenly on a baking sheet covered with parchment paper or tin foil.
 If you use tin foil, rub on a thin layer of oil or spray with non-stick cooking spray to keep the ribs from sticking.